This is Part 2 of an ongoing series on having two years to live. Read Part 1 here.

 This mindless, reactive consumption guarantees you won't ever contemplate where you're headed in life, and will keep you from ever creating anything meaningful.
 You can't create if your constantly consuming, after all.
 Perfect for stagnating!

 The first part of this is to make sure you prioritize everyone else's plans for your time.
 Having time for your self is overrated.
 Use your best hours for other people's projects and obligations.
-Tackle other people's emergencies and "urgent" tasks over what's important.
+Tackle other people's emergencies and "urgent" tasks over the things that move you towards your true goals.
 Say yes to everything you're offered.
 Don't forget to binge on shows and social- those take priority.
 Your own projects and desires can wait.
 After all, you've got decades of time to burn.
 Probably.

 Ok, part 2- Make sure you prioritize everyone else's opinions and thoughts over your own.
 Your mental real-estate should be sold to the lowest bidder.
 Parrot and re-quote everything you see and read.
 Wear the brands and follow the trends.
 But under no circumstances are you to entertain your own opinions and ideas.
 Definitely second guess yourself for having ideas that don't fit the narrative.
 Don't come to your own conclusions.
 Let them decide for you.